 While matching the cards in your wallet to your travel aspirations will help ensure you get the points for the redemptions you want, it’s also smart to consider your spending patterns when picking cards to apply for.

-If your primary expenses are weekly trips to the supermarket to feed your family and gas fill-ups to drive your kids to after-school activities, make sure you have cards in your wallet that help you take advantages of grocery store and gas station bonuses (such as the Hilton Ascend card that earns 6x points at supermarkets).
+If your primary expenses are weekly trips to the supermarket to feed your family and gas fill-ups to drive your kids to after-school activities, make sure you have cards in your wallet that help you take advantages of grocery store and gas station bonuses (such as the Hilton Surpass card that earns 6x points at U.S. supermarkets).

 So, how many cards are in my wallet?
 While I personally have about eight cards in my portfolio – because I take a bucket list trip at least once a year and maintain elite status in two airlines and four hotel programs – the average person would more commonly have somewhere in the range of two to four different rewards cards.